 Secure networks and reliable transfer of data have become increasingly vital for successful businesses.
-Network Security professionals are needed to build, manage, maintain a stronger and safer digital world.
+Cybersecurity professionals are needed to build, manage, maintain a stronger and safer digital world.

 We teach you the principles and fundamentals of design necessary for life-long success in the creative field.

 Coleman University is a 501(c)(3) non-profit institution that invests in you!

 Coleman University is accredited by the Accrediting Council for Independent Colleges and Schools to award Associate's degrees, Bachelor's degrees and Master's degrees.

 You deserve a hands-on education and interactive environment, so each class in your academic program will keep the number of students low and participation high.

 Our inverted curriculum enables students to receive their career training first; thus allowing them to attain the skills and knowledge they need to become qualified for a IT-related position in just a matter of months.

 The courses are not necessarily offered in the sequence in which they are listed. | Full Program Schedule